syncfusion-content/xamarin-docs/Xamarin/SfDateTimeRangeNavigator/Localization.md

 ## Localization

-You can set localization for [`SfDateTimeRangeNavigator`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.RangeNavigator.XForms.SfDateTimeRangeNavigator.html) in all the platforms by adding a .resx file in a .NET Standard project alone.
-The following steps describe how to set localization for SfDateTimeRangeNavigator in a project.
+You can localize [`SfDateTimeRangeNavigator`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.RangeNavigator.XForms.SfDateTimeRangeNavigator.html) in all the platforms by adding a .resx file in a .NET Standard project alone.
+The following steps describe how to localize SfDateTimeRangeNavigator in a project.

 N> Here, the resources have been already created for some cultures and shared them on [`Syncfusion GitHub`](https://github.com/syncfusion/xamarin-localized-texts) for your convenience.